 You can also do a few things to improve your headphones’ sound quality.
 Make sure you’re using the correct size ear tips.
 They won’t create a good seal in your ear if they’re too small, affecting the sound quality.
 You can also try using noise-canceling headphones, which will help to block out external noise so you can focus on the music.

-Finally, if you’re still having trouble getting enough volume out of your headphones, you can try connecting them to an amplifier.
+Finally, if you’re still having trouble getting enough volume out of your headphones, you can connect them to an amplifier.
 This will give you a significant boost in volume, but it’s important to ensure you don’t damage your headphones by setting the amplifier too high.

 How Long Do Headphones Last?